everymind/everymind.github.io/_projects/index.md

     alt: "Studying motor control using video games"
 ---

-From this page you can explore all of the currently on-going experiments in the Every Mind community.
+From this page you can explore current projects in the Every Mind community.

 {% include gallery caption="Click on a photo to learn more about that project!" %}